jordifaraudo/BrixoRPi/README.md

 BGWrapper.py
 brixo.py

-The follwoing general library has to be installed: netaddr
+The following general library has to be installed: netaddr

 There are two example programs for windows PC and Raspberry Pi , both in python2